mg931/android-mvp/README.md

 This library provides a simple core framework for building Android apps using the MVP (Model-View-Presenter) pattern.

-The framework provides a set of core classes and base interfaces that structure interactions between the View, Presenter and Model/Interactor layers:
+The framework contains a set of core classes and base interfaces that can be extended to set up a basic MVP module with an Activity/Fragment as the view layer.
-1. **BaseRequiredViewops** (View Operations Permitted to Presenter)
-2. **BaseProvidedPresenterOps** (Presenter Operations Permitted to View)
-3. **BaseRequiredPresenterOps** (Presenter Operations Permitted to Model)
-4. **BaseProvidedModelOps** (Model Operations Permitted to Presenter)

 ![MVP Interfaces](https://cms-assets.tutsplus.com/uploads/users/1308/posts/26206/image/MVP_interfaces.png)

+1. **RequiredViewops** (View Operations Permitted to Presenter)
+2. **ProvidedPresenterOps** (Presenter Operations Permitted to View)
+3. **RequiredPresenterOps** (Presenter Operations Permitted to Model)
+4. **ProvidedModelOps** (Model Operations Permitted to Presenter)

-**Benefits of MVP include**
+**Benefits of MVP**
-* Seperates UI logic from business logic.
-Code becomes easier to understand, maintain and debug.
+*  By seperating UI and business logic, Activities become passive views and do not bloat into untestable god classes.
 * Interfaces between the MVP layers are simple to mock and it's possible to achieve high test coverage.
 * Presenters are not bound to the Activity/Fragment lifecycle.
-This simplifies asynchronous operations during scenarios like screen-rotation where new activity instances are injected into the presenter by the framework.
-See the sample app.
+This simplifies asynchronous operations during scenarios like screen-rotation.
+Refer to sample app for an example.

 ## MVP Layers and Responsibilities